Freddsle/fedRBE/README.md

 ```

 _**Note**:
-Alternatively, If you are using a non-linux/amd64 architecture (e.g., Mac M-series), you may need to build the image locally as shown below._
+Alternatively, If you are using a ARM architecture (e.g., Mac M-series), you may need to build the image locally as shown below._

 Navigate to the `batchcorrection` directory and build the Docker image: